omkar755292/Personal-Portfolio-Website/README.md

 # Personal Portfolio App

-This is a React-based web application for showcasing my portfolio, including details about myself, projects, blogs, and many more information.
+This is a React-based web application for showcasing my portfolio, including details about myself, projects, blogs, and much more information.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript, React.js
 - Backend: https://github.com/omkar755292/omkar.dev-backend.git

 ## Key Features
 - **Interactive Project Showcase:** Display projects with interactive features such as descriptions, images, and links.
 - **Custom Blogging Platform:** Create and manage blog posts with custom formatting and features.
 - **User Authentication:** Implement user authentication and registration functionality.